 - Wear a plain white T-shirt under your dress shirt.
 Your inexpensive tee will bear the brunt of the stain, keeping your pricey dress shirt clean.

-- Switch to an antiperspirant no aluminum compounds or forgo antiperspirant altogether and instead opt for more organic products that will keep you fresh and stain-free while allowing your body to perspire naturally.
+- Switch to an antiperspirant with no aluminum compounds or opt for more organic products that will keep you fresh and stain-free while allowing your body to perspire naturally.

 - Wear a collar protector.
 These self-adhesive pads will adhere to your collar, protecting your shirt, while keeping you dry and comfortable.

 - How to Clean Your White Vans

 - 6 Simple Ways To Remove Shoe Scuffs

 - How To Properly Care For Your Wooden Kitchen Utensils

 - How to Clean Sneakers and Keep Your Feet Lookin’ Fresh